AzizMez/Machine_Learning_Grad/README.md

 - 1st assignment: Linear Regression
 - 2nd assignment: Assignment 2
 - 3rd assignment: Random Forest
-- Final Report: Multiple models to predict stock price using all types of financial information
+- Final Report: Multiple models (including prophet) to predict stock price using all types of financial information
+Note: For the htmls you will need to download if you want to view them
 ---

 ## Contents